jumpinjackie/mapguide-maestro/UserDoc/source/understanding_layers.rst

 .. note::

-    Unlike Point/Line/Area styles, the preview is blank because rendering composite symbolization preview is not currently supported.
-The only means of previewing your composite symbolization settings is trial and error with the current edited layer defintion.
+    Unlike Point/Line/Area styles, the top-level preview is blank because rendering composite symbolization preview is not currently supported.
+However the **Symbol Instances Dialog** does offer basic previewing support.
+What you see in the symbol preview is simply an enlarged version of the icon that you would see for this layer if it was displayed in the AJAX or Fusion viewer legend.

 Label Settings
 ^^^^^^^^^^^^^^